NOTE: Updated March 2022

 In today’s uncertain times one of the most common queries we’ve been hearing has been how do I justify my marketing campaign budget?

 With reduced hours because of COVID-19, many teams coping with working from home, the uncertainty over long-term marketing strategies, and the short-term fears about the economy, it’s been a difficult few months for anyone working in digital marketing and social media.

-An article in Bloomsburg back in March put the potential cost of the Coronavirus pandemic for the global economy at $2.7 Trillion.
+An article in Bloomsburg also in March 2022 put the potential cost of the Coronavirus pandemic for the global economy at $2.7 Trillion.
 This is the equivalent of the entire GDP of the UK.

 Think about that for a moment.

 We know from our own research that at least 30% of your digital marketing spend is wasted with Ivan Guzenko, CEO of SmartyAds, writing in a piece for Entrepreneur in 2018 that “you Are Losing up to 70 Percent of Your Media-Buying Budget” – both frightening statistics which make justifying that marketing campaign budget even harder.